Tremor

 Introduction

 A tremor is an involuntary repetitive movement of part of the body – most commonly the hands.
 Tremor is a common presenting complaint to general practice.
 Defining the features of the tremor can help to narrow down the diagnosis.
 In particular knowing if the tremor is worse at rest or during action, and if there are any other neurological features can help to make the diagnosis.
+The most common type of tremor is essential tremor (ET).

 There are may possible cases of tremor including: